agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	from learning from very top Authors.

-- Chances of learning Economics enough to get into top 20 within 2 years?
-(70%)
+- Chances of learning Economics enough to get into top 20 within 2 years (70%)

 	>An economics major isn’t required but you need proven math ability
 	>and it helps to have taken mathematical economics classes.

 	I don't know anything about economics and need to see how I fare by taking some courses.
-I can take some courses and see how I fare.
 I think I can do better in math with practice and I am sure it would be fun.
-Chances that I fare well (i.e., scoring>80/100) once I take a few econ courses I guess is 70%
+Chances that I fare well (i.e., scoring>80%) once I take a few economics courses I guess is 70%.

 - Chances of a getting an Econ Phd within top 20 (other factors) (70%)

-	These factors would be things like, recommendation letters and statement of purpose working to my favor.
+	These factors would be things like, recommendation letters and statement of purpose working to my favor, and the like.

 - prepared to work for long hours (95%)

 	I have done it in the past.
 Currently, I clock about 11 hrs on 4 weekdays per week, and still manage to go to the gym.
-80k-hours says that I should be prepared to do 70+ hours a week (10 hrs a day), atleast during the first year of studies according to [econ-job-rumors-website](https://www.econjobrumors.com/topic/how-many-hours-do-you-work-at-various-phases-of-your-phd-studies/page/2).
+80k-hours says that I should be prepared to do 70+ hours a week (10 hrs a day).
+I would need to do that atleast during the first year of studies according to [econ-job-rumors-website](https://www.econjobrumors.com/topic/how-many-hours-do-you-work-at-various-phases-of-your-phd-studies/page/2).
 This is not a lot.
 And I don't see much panic around for the work after the PhD.
 So this is good.

 - Research roles interest (80%)